samurai9699/chrome-weather-extension/README.md

 ### Key Features
 - **Real-Time Weather Updates:** Instantly displays the current temperature, humidity, and weather conditions for your chosen location.
 - **Search Functionality:** Easily search for weather details by city name or geolocation.
-- **Customizable Interface:** Choose between light and dark themes for better visibility.
-- **Detailed Forecasts:** View hourly and weekly forecasts at a glance.

 The project addresses the need for quick, accessible weather information, making it perfect for daily planning and travel.